The Civic is committed to good governance and has embarked upon the journey of compliance with the Governance Code.

 Michael is an internationally acclaimed theatre, musical and opera director who has worked extensively in London’s West End and directed dozens of award-winning shows in Ireland over the past 20 years.
 He was the Artistic Director of the Everyman Theatre, Cork from 2011 – 2014 and prior to this was the Artistic Director of Theatreworks/Ouroboros Theatre Company from 1995 – 2004.
 Career highlights to date include Shadowlands, Wyndhams Theatre & The Novello Theatre, London West End, Medea for Glimmerglass Opera, in New York, a number of acclaimed productions for Landmark Productions including Skylight by David Hare and Dandelions by Fiona Looney, Little Women for the Gate Theatre in Dublin, Moll by John B Keane at the Gaiety, and The Bloody Irish! for PBS TV in the US.
 Most recently Michael directed the opera The Barber of Seville for Wide Open Theatre Company at the National Opera House, Wexford and Bord Gáis Theatre, Dublin.

 Directors: Senator Fintan Warfield, Cllr.
-Breeda Bonner, Liam Morrissey, Eddie Conroy, Rob Russell, Bernadette Fennell (Company Secretary)
+Breeda Bonner, Jack Martin, Eddie Conroy, Rob Russell, Bernadette Fennell (Company Secretary)